 - Happy customers have a link to share with their friends.

-Read The Best eCommerce Software Platforms for Drop Shipping to find the platforms with the most suitable features and tools for drop shipping products in Canada.
+Read The Best ecommerce Software Platforms for Drop Shipping to find platforms with the most suitable features and tools for drop shipping products in Canada.

 Most people choose a niche before they choose their products, although product research may lead you into a niche.
 If you’ve noticed a gap in the Canadian market, all the better.
-One of Canada’s most famous drop shipping entrepreneurs, Sean Clark, spotted a large niche in this country when he realized we were the “only advanced economy without a mature online shoe retailer.”
-He noticed the gap after repeated trips across the border to pick up shoes that his girlfriend ordered online.
-He’s now the owner of a $300 million dollar online shoe store that continues to drop ship half of its orders.
 The best inventions are born from necessity, and so are the best businesses.

-10 Tricks to Choosing the Best Products to Sell Online in Canada
+10 Tricks for Choosing the Best Products to Sell Online in Canada

 1. Drill way down into your niche when you first begin product research.
 If you’re into fashion, you’re going to have a lot of competition.
 If you drill that down to plus-size fashion and then on to plus-size sportswear, you may do better.
 Even your complimentary products can be specialized, such as a focus on natural sunscreen instead of the average sunscreen you can get at your local Walmart.